 Ferme des peupliers French Yogurt.
 Five kinds of fresh juices, coffee, and tea were included.

 Service – Ritz Carlton Singapore Brunch Buffet had very good service that could have been better.
 We had to wait a fair amount of time to have plates changed or taken.
 Not a lot of servers although our champagne glass was almost always full!

-Value – At US$132, Ritz Carlton Singapore Brunch is not cheap, but offers maximum value in its wide variety, unlimited liquor, and high quality food.
+For Sunday Brunch Ritz Carlton Singapore Brunch is not cheap, but offers maximum value in its wide variety, unlimited liquor, and high quality food.
 This goes way above and beyond Vegas buffets like the Wynn, and surpasses the Ritz Carlton Navio brunch and at a lower price.

 Alternatives – Nearby buffet include The Line at the Shangri La or Rise at the Marina Bay Sands.